iazarny/msstarter/README.md

 ### Runing kubernetes via minikube hints

-  * In case if you are facing with some issues running kubernetes via minikube try to speficy additional configuration for k8s
+  * In case if you are facing with some issues running kubernetes via minikube try to specify additional configuration for k8s
 ```
 sudo minikube start --vm-driver=none --kubernetes-version=v1.7.5 --extra-config=apiserver.ServiceClusterIPRange=10.0.0.0/24
 ```

 ### Under virtual machine

-  * In case if services not avalable outside of VM try to check firewall and allow message forwarding.
+  * In case if services not available outside of VM try to check firewall and allow message forwarding.

 ```
 sudo iptables -t filter --policy FORWARD ACCEPT